BABISH

 Brown the turkey spine pieces until well-browned on both sides.

-2 inch Turkey spine (see above), cut into lengths
+2 inch turkey spine (see above), cut into two inch lengths

 3.